LuminosoInsight/code-sample-brown-corpus/README.md

 The Brown Corpus contains approximately a million words of English text, tagged with symbols indicating their parts of speech.
 You can download a copy of it at http://nltk.googlecode.com/svn/trunk/nltk_data/packages/corpora/brown.zip (though do not feel obligated to use any other part of NLTK in your solution).

 Your task is to write a program that determines which nouns in this corpus appear particularly often in the plural form relative to the singular form.
 Write the results to a file, including whatever information and using whatever format seems best.
-Choose a reasonable criter ion to determine which words to output.
+Choose a reasonable criterion to determine which words to output.

 Document your design and your decisions (in comments and/or a readme file), including how to run your program.
 Explain any problems or errors in your results, and how they could be fixed.